OKEAMAH/Git/docs/alpha/smart_rollups.rst

 There are two channels of communication to interact with smart rollups:

 #. a global **rollups inbox** allows the Layer 1 to transmit
    information to all the rollups.
-This unique inbox contains two kinds of messages: *external* messages are pushed through a Layer 1 manager operation while *internal* messages are pushed by Layer 1 smart contracts or the protocol itself.

 #. a **reveal data channel** allows each rollup to retrieve data
    coming from data sources external to the Layer 1.
 Rollups requests data through that channel to the runner of that rollup kernel (i.e. the smart rollup node).

+Rollups inbox
+"""""""""""""

+The inbox is unique and contains two kinds of messages: *external* messages are pushed through a Layer 1 manager operation while *internal* messages are pushed by Layer 1 smart contracts or the protocol itself.
+All messages (external and internal) pushed to the inbox also contain the Layer 1 level and a counter.
+The counter is reset at each Layer 1 level.

 External messages
-"""""""""""""""""
+'''''''''''''''''

 Anyone can push a message to the rollups inbox.
 This message is a mere sequence of bytes following no particular underlying format.
 The